 Concrete professionals also tout integral color’s less labor-intensive application process noting that it requires little effort to mix the color in and takes two-to-three fewer workers on-site per job.
 In addition, Hurst says using integral color over hardener can shave up to a few days off a project, depending on its size.

 “I have done a few jobs with color hardener,” says Hurst, “and it’s a whole other ballgame.
 It’s definitely way harder to use.”
 Rather than just adding a bag of color into the truck for every yard of concrete, you must broadcast the powder and trowel it in. “(This) means it’s going to dry faster, which means you have less stamp time.”

-APC Precision-Pacs are packaged in premeasured per cubic yard repulpable bags that may be tossed into a mixer without opening or pouring.
+APC Precision-Pacs come in premeasured per cubic yard repulpable bags that you toss into a mixer without opening or pouring.
 The mixing disintegrates the bag and the pigment disperses throughout the mix.
-Quality is assured by a batch label system that tracks the product through production to the warehouse and to your job site.
+A batch label system assures quality as it tracks the product through production.
+It then follows that batch to the warehouse and to your job site.

 It’s critical to use the same ready-mix company throughout a job as sand, cement and aggregate can affect color consistency.
 Weather and water ratio also factor in.

 Adding to integral color’s appeal is the ability for manufacturers such as APC to match custom colors for specific projects.
 The company’s color chart features 35 of its most popular colors.